ThinkbotsAreFree/logo.eno/README.md

 ## tags

-values can be "type-tagged" with a `#type` tag. a tag is a word starting with a [number sign](https://en.wikipedia.org/wiki/Number_sign) character. you already know `#log`, which is a normal tag.

-there can be **several** tags for 1 value.
+values can be "type-tagged" with a `#type` tag. a tag is a word starting with a [number sign](https://en.wikipedia.org/wiki/Number_sign) character. there can be **several** tags for 1 value.

 tags are optional.